ARCHIVED-mean-stack/session-3/README.md

 ##GIT and GITHUB

 Initialize a repo for this and add a .gitignore file so that all the node_modules do not push.
+Remove any existing .git directory first using `rm -rf .git` before proceeding.
 ```
 node_modules
 sass-cache